 In Q20 BSA comments it supports the reporting of abuse, but that “sanctions for failure to report should be applied to the school not the individual”.
 (The Independent Schools Council thinks similarly).
 Applying sanctions to schools in meaningless.
 The recent saga of Ampleforth College shows how averse the government is to applying sanctions available to it today no matter how badly and over what period personnel have failed to report safeguarding concerns.
 Just take a look at this headline – can you spot the problem?
 The DfE is a significant funder of the Youth Justice Board.
 No one held to account for this appalling failure and the NGO in question has recently had its £multi-million contract renewed by the YJB.

 Although BSA says it supports mandatory reporting, it supports none of the measures that would make it effective.
-So in practice it wants to see no change from the status quo.
+So in practice it wants to see the status quo relabelled.
 Or to put it another way it wants a lesser and less effective version of MR. Professor Ben Mathews was asked by Counsel to the Inquiry about ‘lesser versions’ of the law at IICSA’s MR seminar 2 – this was his reply.
 It’s so relevant to the BSA’s ideas given the framing of the question by Counsel.

 We wrote to the BSA setting out in three paragraphs the thrust of this article to provide it with a right to reply.
 It said :